Kantokuen: 1937 and beyond

 Japanese-Soviet relations reached a low point by 1937, with an increasing sense of crisis on both sides.
 The Kwantung Army, Japan's occupation force in Manchuria, was openly hostile to the Soviets and appeared to be spoiling for a fight.
 This army, which expanded over time from a minor garrison command into a full-fledged army group, acted as a "self-contained, autonomous" entity almost entirely independent from the central government.
 The Kwantung Army's history was punctuated by a long record of insubordination and unilateral military aggression, which Tokyo often weakly accepted as a fait accompli.
-As the Kwantung Army's power increased, the Soviet-Japanese border conflict worsened, culminating in the Kanchazu Island incident in which a Soviet river gunboat was sunk by Japanese shore batteries, killing 37 personnel.
+As the Kwantung Army's power increased, the Soviet–Japanese border conflicts worsened, culminating in the Kanchazu Island incident in which a Soviet river gunboat was sunk by Japanese shore batteries, killing 37 personnel.
 These episodes, together with reciprocal political and military subversion by both sides led both Soviet and Japanese figures to conclude that a future showdown was likely, even inevitable.

 After the outbreak of the Second Sino-Japanese War in July 1937, however, Japanese options in Manchuria suddenly became very limited, greatly reducing their potential threat to Siberia.
 The Soviets were eager to capitalize on this by signing the Sino-Soviet Non-Aggression Pact that year, and began supplying the Chinese with weapons and equipment.
 On February 13, 1938, Pravda triumphantly declared:

-Despite their predicament, the Japanese continued to formulate war plans against the Soviet Union, and their operational plan of 1937, though crude and logistically deficient, provided the basis for all subsequent developments until 1944.
+Despite their predicament, the Japanese continued to formulate war plans against the Soviet Union, and their operational plan of 1937, though crude and logistically deficient, provided the basis for all subsequent developments until 1945.
 This plan called for a sudden initial onslaught against the Soviet Maritime Province facing the Pacific Ocean (also referred to as "Primorye"), coupled with holding actions in the north and west.
 If the first phase was successful, the other fronts would also transition to the offensive after receiving reinforcements.

 While the Japanese were bogged down in China, the Red Army was experiencing its own disaster.
-In 1936, Soviet General Secretary Joseph Stalin began the Great Purge, killing or imprisoning millions of his own people, including army officers, often on trumped-up or fictitious charges.
+In 1936, Soviet General Secretary Joseph Stalin began the Great Purge, killing or imprisoning hundreds of thousands of his own people, including army officers, often on trumped-up or fictitious charges.
 As a result, the Red Army's fighting power was severely weakened, an observation seemingly confirmed by poor showings at the Battle of Lake Khasan in 1938 and in the Winter War against Finland in 1940.
 Fear led some to defect or flee abroad, and on June 13, 1938, Genrikh Lyushkov, Chief of the Far Eastern Department of the NKVD, crossed the border into Manchuria and turned himself in to the IJA, bringing with him a wealth of secret documents on Soviet military strength and dispositions in the region.
 Lyushkov's defection was a major intelligence coup for Japan, and he continued to work against the USSR up until he disappeared during the Soviet invasion of Manchuria in August 1945.